Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 Lithgow's median income among taxpayers in financial year 2022 was $48,799.
-The average income stood at $61,515.
-These figures are below the national averages of $49,459 and $62,998 respectively for Rest of NSW.
-By September 2025, estimates based on a 12.61% Wage Price Index growth suggest median income will be approximately $54,953 and average income will be around $69,272.
-Census data indicates that incomes in Lithgow fall between the 7th and 13th percentiles nationally.
-The majority of residents, 28.3%, earn between $400 - 799 annually, while across the region, most residents earn between $1,500 - 2,999 annually.
+The average income stood at $61,515 during the same period.
+These figures are lower than those of Rest of NSW, which had a median income of $49,459 and an average income of $62,998 in 2022.
+Based on a Wage Price Index growth of 12.61% since financial year 2022, current estimates suggest that Lithgow's median income would be approximately $54,953 and the average income around $69,272 by September 2025.
+Census data indicates that household, family, and personal incomes in Lithgow fall between the 7th and 13th percentiles nationally.
+The $400 - $799 income bracket dominates with 28.3% of residents (3,503 people), unlike other regions where the $1,500 - $2,999 bracket is more prevalent at 29.9%.
 Housing affordability pressures are severe in Lithgow, with only 83.7% of income remaining after housing costs, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income